Contacts and information

-The Lambeth London borough area is divided into 21 areas called wards.
-Norwood Forum operates across the three wards below (clicking on each link will take you to a map of the ward):
+The Lambeth London borough area is divided into 25 areas called wards.
+Norwood Forum operates across West Norwood, Gipsy Hill and Tulse Hill.
+There are four wards that cover this area and more.
+We cover as much of the area as is feasible (clicking on each link will take you to a map of the ward):

 You can also find your ward by clicking here and entering your post code.

-Three councillors are elected every four years to serve each ward.
+Councillors are elected every four years to serve each ward (three in Knights Hill and two in each of the other wards).
 Contact details and advice surgery information for each councillor can be found here.
-Advice surgeries are suspended during the coronavirus COVID-19 pandemic.
-You can still email or phone your local councillors; you can also write to them using: www.writetothem.com/.
+You can email or phone your local councillors; you can also write to them using: www.writetothem.com/.
 Include your phone number in your written correspondence if you would like to discuss your query with the councillor over the phone.